-- 1. The property owner shall complete and submit an application for a Special Permit to the Planning Board - 2.
-The Planning Board shall hold a public hearing in accordance with the procedures and requirements set forth in Section 9 of MGL, Chapter 40A and the Truro Zoning By-law, Section 30.8 - 3.
-The Planning Board may grant a Special Permits only if it finds that the proposal complies with the provisions of this bylaw, §40.2, and that it complies with the applicable criteria for granting Special Permit, as detailed in §30.8. - 4.
-If the Planning Board grants the Special Permit and following expiration of any applicable appeal period, the property owner shall complete and submit to the Building Commissioner an application for a Building Permit to allow a change in use. - 5.
-The property owner shall obtain a Certificate of Occupancy from the Building Commissioner prior to any occupancy of the Affordable Accessory Dwelling Unit. - 6.
-An appeal of a determination of the Planning Board under this section may be taken in accordance with Section 17 of MGL, Chapter 40A. - G. Penalty Failure of the applicant to comply with any provision of this section is punishable by a fine established in Section 60.1 of the Truro Zoning By-laws and/or may result in the revocation of the Special Permit.
-(4/07) - § 40.3.
-Conversion of Cottage or Cabin Colony, Motor Court, Motel or Hotel - A. Purpose.
+- H. Requirements for Tax Exemption Qualifying ADUs permitted under this section are eligible to seek tax abatement pursuant to Chapter I, Section 10 of the Truro General Bylaws, Tax Exemption for Affordable Accessory Dwelling Units. - § 40.3 Conversion of Cottage or Cabin Colony, Motor Court, Motel or Hotel - A. Purpose.
 The Board of Appeals may grant a special permit for the conversion of a cottage colony, cabin colony, motor court, motel, or hotel to single family or multi-family use under any type of ownership, provided that the provisions of this section are met. - B. Requirements. - 1.
 The converted premises shall comply with applicable provisions of the zoning, building, health and safety codes, as determined by the Building Commissioner and Board of Health. - 2.
 Each converted unit shall comply with the parking requirements for single family dwellings as established in § 30.9, Parking, except that, where pre-existing structures under this section are unable to meet the current parking standards on their existing lots, the parking requirement may be met on a contiguous lot or on a lot directly across the street provided the following conditions are met: - a.
 The two lots must be in and remain in common ownership and not be further divided. - b.
-The two lots shall not be used for the purpose of increasing the size or the use of the preexisting structure or property. - c.
-Other than parking, pre-existing structures, and septic systems allowed by the Truro Board of Health, the adjacent lot shall remain open space.
+The two lots shall not be used for the purpose of increasing the size or the use of the pre-existing structure or property.

-- All conditions must be recorded at the Barnstable Registry of Deeds. - 3.
-The density of units permitted on a lot shall be one unit per 3,000 sq ft, or one unit per 2,100 sq ft in the Beach Point Limited Business District; however, notwithstanding the restrictions of this section, no cottage colony, cabin colony, motor court, motel, or hotel which existed on January 1, 1987 shall be required to reduce its then existing number of units if or when it converts to multi-unit dwelling or non-dwelling use so long as it complies with all other requirements of this bylaw. - 4.
+- c.
+Other than parking, pre-existing structures, and septic systems allowed by the Truro Board of Health, the adjacent lot shall remain open space. - d.
+All conditions must be recorded at the Barnstable Registry of Deeds. - 3.
+The density of units permitted on a lot shall be one unit per 3,000 sq. ft., or one unit per 2,100 sq. ft. in the Beach Point Limited Business District; however, notwithstanding the restrictions of this section, no cottage colony, cabin colony, motor court, motel, or hotel which existed on January 1, 1987 shall be required to reduce its then existing number of units if or when it converts to multi-unit dwelling or non-dwelling use so long as it complies with all other requirements of this bylaw - 4.
 Units rented to the transient public must remain licensed as parts of a cottage colony, cabin colony, motor court, motel or hotel.
-Owners of the management unit shall be responsible for meeting all the licensing requirements of the Town of Truro. - Covenant.
-The owner of the premises shall execute a restrictive covenant with the Town of Truro to be recorded at the Barnstable Registry of Deeds, covenanting that other than one management unit, no units shall be occupied or otherwise used during each calendar period commencing December 1 and ending March 31 of the following calendar year.
+Owners of the management unit shall be responsible for meeting all the licensing requirements of the Town of Truro. - 5.
+No application for conversion may be filed until the applicant has operated the facility as a cottage or cabin colony, motor court, motel or hotel, for at least three consecutive years.